 In addition to the start/stop elevation control, the PLC also monitors downstream levels in the system to prevent system overflows.
-For example, both Pump Chambers 1A and

-2A pump into chamber 3A.
-Therefore, the operator must set level permissives at the HMI which allow the pumps in chambers 1A and 2A to operate only if the level in 3A is not above the operator selected setpoint.
-This same level permissive requirement is required for the pumping of MH-7 and MH-8 (Pump Chambers 1 and 2) to Pump Chamber 3 and the pumping of Pump Chamber 3A and 3 to the process Raw Water Tank.
+For example, both PC1A and PC-2A pump into PC-3A.
+Therefore, the operator must set level permissives at the HMI, which allow the pumps in PC-1A and PC-2A to operate only if the level in PC-3A is not above the operator selected setpoint.
+This same level permissive requirement is required for the pumping of MH-7 and MH-8 (PC-1 and PC-2) to PC-3 and the pumping of PC-3A and PC-3 to the process Raw Water Tank.

-The one pump in the DCF runs off of two level switches in the pump chambers.
-The pump starts at the high level permissive switch and pump down to the low level permissive switch.
+The two pumps in the DCF runs off of two level switches in each pump chamber.
+The pump starts at the high level permissive switch and pumps down to the low level permissive switch.
 The flow from the DCF is measured with an ultrasonic flow meter, which is displayed on the DCF control panel on the northwest corner of the control room and on the HMI.
 The pump status for each pump and high level alarms from high level switches in each of the pump chambers is also displayed on the HMI.

 The two pumps in the drum barn run off of three level switches in the sump.
 The pumps stop at the low level permissive switch, which is at the lowest point in the sump.
 As the water rises to the high level permissive switch, the primary pump will turn on.
-If the level continues to rise to the next level switch (second pump level permissive) the second pump will turn on.
+If the level continues to rise to the next level switch (second pump level permissive), the second pump will turn on.
 The pumps will continue to run until the level reaches the low level permissive.
 At this point, the pumps will alternate, and the primary pump will become the secondary pump for the next cycle.
 A sump high level alarm from a fourth level switch in the sump is displayed with an audio and visual alarm on the local control panel.
 The two switches for the pumps at the panel must both be in the ON position in order for the pumps to operate.

-Normal operating permissive levels for the pumps in the collection system are listed in Appendix F.
+Normal operating permissive levels for the pumps in the collection system are listed in Appendix B.